getodk/docs/odk1-src/central-users.rst

 App Users never gain any access to the management website; they do not have email addresses or passwords associated with their account, only a nickname so you can tell which is which.
 Once a Web User creates an App User, a :doc:`configuration QR Code <collect-import-export>` will be generated which will grant a mobile device access to the ODK Central server as that App User.
 Access can be revoked at any time, and Web Users can see which App Users uploaded which submissions.

-In the current alpha release of ODK Central, all App Users can download any :doc:`Open form  <central-forms-lifecycle>` and upload submissions to any :doc:`non-Closed form <central-forms-lifecycle>`.
+In the current alpha release of ODK Central, all App Users can download any :ref:`Open form  <central-forms-lifecycle>` and upload submissions to any :ref:`non-Closed form <central-forms-lifecycle>`.
 Future versions will feature more options to restrict certain App Users to certain forms or groups of forms.

 To manage app users, navigate to :menuselection:`--> Users --> App Users` at the top of the Central management website (you will see App Users in the second row of tabs).
 You should see a listing of users that looks like this: